Various Dates (1-day and 3-day trips available)

 What should I wear?

-My most recommended piece of gear is a pair of sturdy shoes.
-We walk across the hard and angular rocks in many of these locations, so hiking shoes are very helpful.
-We also like to layer, which usually means a base layer of synthetic, fast wicking material, a warm fleece or soft shell, and a down jacket for cool mornings.
-Other suggested items are found below.
+Your most important piece of gear is a pair of sturdy hiking shoes.
+We will be trekking across hard and angular rocks in many of these locations.
+It’s a good idea to wear layers, including a base layer of synthetic, fast wicking material, a warm fleece or soft shell, and a down jacket for cool mornings.
+Your packing list should also include:

 - Insect and Tick Repellant